practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/02 - functional languages/Scheme/README.md

 ### Two more Scheme dialects

-Here I bring the attention to two more Scheme dialects, which I didn't test though, which may provide interesting features:
+Here I bring the attention to two more Scheme dialects, which I didn't test though, but may provide interesting features:

 - [IronScheme](https://github.com/IronScheme/IronScheme) which "aims to be a R6RS conforming Scheme-like implementation for all .NET implementations and platforms", and
 - [LIPS Scheme](https://lips.js.org/), which allows to "mix Scheme and JavaScript.
 You can access all JavaScript objects.
 You can also call any functions from Scheme."